(Big tease/announcement at the end of this post!)

 (Examples they give of once-popular social media posts include:

-“There’s a lot of stuff on Twitter like that.
+Mark goes on to say “There’s a lot of stuff on Twitter like that.
 I hate those tropes that start.

 Sam sums it up best by saying: